pnp/blog/content/weekly-agenda/23-07-10/index.md

 This is the agenda for the following week:

-### Microsoft 365 & Power Platform Community Call - 22nd of June
+### Viva Connections & SharePoint Framework Community Call - 13th of July

-Typically demos here are from the community by the community.
-You are welcome to demo here 👋

-* Thursday, 6th of July, 2023, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 13th of July 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Community blog - Microsoft 365 & Power Platform Development](https://pnp.github.io/blog/categories/microsoft-365-and-power-platform-development-community-call/)

-Demos:

-* [Ejaz Hussain](https://twitter.com/EjazHussain_) (Content & Cloud) | @EjazHussain_  - How to Build a PDF Document Pack Using Microsoft Teams Tab SSO and Azure Functions
-* Steven Thawe (NICO Technologies) - How to Automate and Optimize Your Requisition Process with the Power Platform
-* Adrienne Kuatse (HCL)  - Learning in the flow of work with Microsoft Viva and Microsoft Teams
+Demos this time

+* [Harminder Singh](https://twitter.com/Harminder_Sethi) (Nagarro) | @Harminder_Sethi - Building My OneDrive Info Viva Connections extension
+* Daniel Turley (Avanade) - SPFx framework at Microsoft - Accelerator Schema Provisioning
+* [Aimery Thomas](https://twitter.com/aimery_thomas)  (Avanade) | @aimery_thomas- Using Microsoft Graph API to access page structure within a web part

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!